khalil72/khalil72/README.md

-Here's an updated README with your projects, portfolio links, and the **Quran Noor** landing page:

----

 # Hi there! 👋 I'm Khalil Ahmed

 🌱 **Passionate Front-End Developer** | Specializing in responsive, user-focused applications with modern web technologies.